What is undescended testis?

-Note: the word ‘Testis’ means 1 and ‘Testes’ means the pair
+Note: the word ‘Testis’ means 1 testicle and ‘Testes’ means the pair of testicles.

 Will they come down after birth?

 The testes may come down during the baby's first three to six months.
-If the testes have not descended by then, they will not come down any further.
+If the testes have not descended by then, they will not come down.

 Will my child need an operation?

-The preferred age for the operation is one year of age.
 The operation is called an orchidopexy (or orchiopexy).
-This involves freeing up the testis from its original position and tunnelling it into a pouch in the scrotum.
-In some cases, when the testis is very high, two operations are required to get the testis down.
-With proper treatment, the testis has the best chance to grow and produce hormones and sperm.
+The operation moves the testis from its original position, tunnelling it into a pouch in the scrotum.
+When the testis is very high, your child may need two operations to get the testis down.
+With treatment, the testis has the best chance to grow and produce hormones and sperm.